Have you ever been so transformed by a growth-oriented, psychological, spiritual or holistic practice that you became “The Prophet” for it?

 - People who are *way* into yoga and/or a variety of spiritual practices

 - People who are curious about which roles work best in relationships

 Want to learn how to avoid this passion-squelching trap?
 Sign-up, now

-I also teach people how to play effective roles in their lives and in their relationships.
-For more information the Intimate Authority 7-week Online Course: How to Co-create dynamic and drama-free relationships without losing yourself or Individual Mentoring, join my email list below.
+I teach people how to play effective roles in their personal and business relationships.
+For more information, join my email list below.